 Stuart Masters offers learning opportunities that explore the roots of the Quaker way, its theology, spirituality and relationship with other traditions

 Early Quakers in their Own Words: Spirituality

-This course comprises of:
+This course will involve:

 On the booking form, there is a chance for you to let us know about any accessibility or communications adjustments that will enable you to participate more fully in the course.
 Unfortunately, we cannot offer closed captions on any live sessions for this course.